JX-Master/LunaSDK-Docs/docs/api/group___runtime_memory_utils_1ga2922440bc8a0efbe2c479e0b9d710a91.md

 ## Parameters
-### first
+* *in* **first**

     An iterator to the first object to be moved from.

-### last
+* *in* **last**

     An iterator to one-past-last object to be moved from.

-### d_first
+* *in* **d_first**

     An iterator to the first object to be assigned.

 ## Return value
 Returns an iterator to the one-past-last object to be assigned.

+## Remark
+The move operation is performed from first to last, the first element in destination range must not in the source range. `memmove` is used to move the data directly if:1.
+Both `_Iter1` and `_Iter2` are pointer types.

+1. `value_type` of `_Iter1` and `_Iter2` is same.

+1. `value_type` is trivially copy assignable and trivially move assignable.
+(If the type is trivially move assignable but not trivially copy assignable, the move assignment operator behaves the same as the copy assignment operator.)
+Otherwise, the move assignment operator is called for every object to move assign objects in destination range.